0ldMate/hackerblooddrive.com/content/whoareyou/index.md

 background: "blood.jpg"
 ---

+Hey there!
-My name is Josh, however I often go by the name 0ldMate and I work as a pentester based in Sydney.
-I've been in the security community for a few years now and have soaked up so much knowledge from peers through different community meetups and conferences.
-I'm now fortunately in a position where I can give back.
+My name is Josh, but in the Information Security space I'm better known as "0ldMate".
+I've been passionate about computer security for several years.
+A huge benefit in my journey was being able to interact with and ask people questions within the community itself.
+I'm now fortunate enough to be in a position to give back.

-I've been passionate about donating blood for a few years now and have been donating plasma regularly every 2 weeks since.
-I think it's super important and hope to encourage more to donate when possible, as you never know when you might be on the receiving end.
-I'd like to think with the incentive of a month subscription, it will encourage some hackers be it old or new to donate blood.

-This is something I've been thinking about for a while and have no idea how it will be taken.
-I'm planning on self funding this venture for the forseeable future and have plans to hopefully expand into offering more than just subscriptions depending on how it pans out.

-If you've got any questions feel free to reach out.

-Thanks for your time!

-See you in the chair,

-0ldMate
+I'm planning on self-funding this venture to seek out blood, plasma, and platelet donations from the general public.
+Depending on how that goes, who knows?
+Maybe we'll expand into something new in the future!
+If you have any questions reach out to me at my email  or on twitter at @0ldMate_ Thanks for your time,
+Josh

 Twitter: [@0ldMate_](https://twitter.com/0ldMate_)